fumlig/website/website/content/posts/faster-cpp-io/index.md

 ## Conclusion

 So, how should you do I/O?
-Usually, just use `std::cout` and `std::cin` or `scanf()` and `printf()` as they are safer and easier to use.
-If you need to squeeze out performance you can, in very specific cases use some of the other tricks.
+Usually, just use `std::cout` and `std::cin` or `scanf()` and `printf()` as they are safe and easy to use.
+If you need to squeeze out performance you can, in very specific cases use the tricks mentioned in this article.